Bailout Stigma: Government Bailout and Stigma

-A delayed stimulation equilibrium has the structure that $\hat\t \le \hat{\t}_g < \t_2$ in the characterization in Lemma \ref{lem:char}, and is illustrated in Figure \ref{fig:delay}.
+Delayed Stimulation Equilibria (DSE) have the structure that $\hat\t \le \hat{\t}_g < \t_2$ in the characterization in Lemma \ref{lem:char}, as illustrated in Figure \ref{fig:delay}.
 We call this \emph{delayed stimulation} equilibrium since much of the stimulation effect materializes in $t=2$.
 In particular, the highest type that trades does so in $t=2$.
-Types $\t<\hat{\t}_g$ act similarly as in the short-lived stimulation equilibria: nonnegative fractions $\mu_g$ and $\mu_m$ of types $\t\le \hat{\t}$ sell respectively to the government and to the market, and types $\t\in(\hat{\t}, \hat{\t}_g)$ sell only to the government, where $\hat{\t}\le\hat{\t}_g$.
+Types $\t<\hat{\t}_g$ act similarly as in the SSE: nonnegative fractions $\mu_g$ and $\mu_m$ of types $\t\le \hat{\t}$ sell respectively to the government and to the market, and types $\t\in(\hat{\t}, \hat{\t}_g)$ sell only to the government, where $\hat{\t}\le\hat{\t}_g$.

-What makes this equilibrium possible is the incentive that $t=2$ buyers have to offer a sufficiently high price to attract high-type firms who hold out in $t=1$.
-Such an incentive was absent in short-lived stimulation equilibria due to a sizable fraction $\mu_m$ of low-type market sellers.
+What makes this equilibrium possible is the incentive that $t=2$ buyers have to offer a sufficiently high price to high-type firms holding out in $t=1$.
+Such an incentive was absent in SSE due to a sizable fraction $\mu_m$ of low-type market sellers.
 These firms cannot be distinguished from high-type hold-out firms and, therefore, would inflict a loss to buyers if they were to raise offers to attract high-type hold-out firms.
-In a delayed stimulation equilibrium, the fraction $\mu_m$ of low-type market sellers is sufficiently small, especially when $p_g$ is large, so that $t=2$ buyers do have an incentive to attract high-type holdouts, unlike in short-lived stimulation equilibria.
+In DSE, the fraction $\mu_m$ of low-type market sellers is sufficiently small, especially when $p_g$ is large, so that $t=2$ buyers do have an incentive to attract high-type holdouts, unlike in SSE.

-We now provide characterization of delayed stimulation equilibria. \begin{theorem} [\emph{Delayed stimulation} equilibria] In any delayed stimulation equilibrium, $\hat\t=\t_0$, $\hat\t_g \in [\hat\t, p_g+S)$ and $\t_2=p_g+S$.
-In particular, the following holds. \begin{description}